diegomais/rocketbox/packages/api/README.md

 # Challenge 03.
-Continuing application

-During this challenge we will improve the Meetapp application that we started in the previous challenge by implementing new features.
+Meetapp Back-end

+> "Do your best, but always on time"!

+In this challenge was built the back-end with Node.js of Meetapp application.

+Created an application from scratch using Express and configured linting tools.

+The application is a developer event aggregator called Meetapp (an acronym for Meetup + App).

+## Application

-The application we will continue development is a developer event aggregator called Meetapp (an acronym for Meetup + App).
+The application we will start development from now on is a developer event aggregator called Meetapp (an acronym for Meetup + App).

 ## Features

-The application we will start development from now on is a developer event aggregator called Meetapp (an acronym for Meetup + App).

-In this first challenge we will create some basic functionalities that we have learned throughout the classes up to here.

-## Functionalities

-Below are the features we should add to our application.
+Below are the features added to application:

 ### File upload